haslamdb/humann3_tools/README.md

 ### Example 1: Complete Workflow

-Note that metadata-driven inputs substituted for **--input-fastq** with the following flags:
+Note that metadata-driven inputs can be substituted for **--input-fastq** with the following flags:
   **--use-metadata**
   **--sample-key metadata.csv**